GTLIDAR/ImitationLearningTools/src/iltools_datasets/trajopt/readme.md

 ```

 Integration with the Digit environment (mujoco_playground)
 - In `triarm_eetrack.py`, the env reads `cfg.zarr_path`.
-If provided, it attaches the vectorized dataset and uses a minimal window on `reset` to build per‑episode references.
+If provided, it attaches the vectorized dataset and uses a minimal window on `reset` to build per-episode references.
 - You can point both `cfg.ref_path` (npz root for fallback) and `cfg.zarr_path` (preferred) in tests or training.

 See also
 - Streaming tests: `tests/datasets/test_digit_stream_jit.py`
-- End‑to‑end training‑like test: `tests/training/test_digit_training_streaming.py`
+- End-to-end training-like test: `tests/training/test_digit_training_streaming.py`
 - Vectorized dataset API: `src/iltools_datasets/storage.py`